w314/notes/javaNotes/javaQA.md

 - `void` is the "return type" of the method
 - the array of Strings defined in the method parameters are passed from the command line when the java command is run

-### 11-1.11 What is a primitive datatype?
+### 11 What is a primitive data type?
 Please list a few and explain them.

 - data types defined by the language
 - stores the value of the data